hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/I2C Address State Timeline/README.md

 This query uses the monitoring session end time to close the final state segment.

 Therefore, the timeline is mainly intended for completed monitoring sessions.

+---

+## Grafana Panel Settings

+Recommended panel type:

+- State timeline

+Notes:

+- Use `$session_id` as a dashboard variable.
+- The query is intended for completed monitoring sessions.
+- Each I²C address is displayed as a separate field.